Flowers and Trade

 I. Introduction: The Flower, a Silent Power

 II.
-Structuring the International Floral Supply Chain: A World in Bloom
+Structuring the International Floral Supply Chain

 2.1.
 Production Hubs: A Geography of Color